Lauren M. O'Donnell

 Scholarly Emphasis

-CMS Penalty Claims | Pediatrics | Patient Quality Outcomes | Health Research | Health Policy
+CMS Penalty Claims | Pediatrics | Patient Quality Outcomes | Health Research | Health Policy | Patient Experience

 Service

 Dr. O'Donnell currently holds a scientific review board member seat for the Institutional Review Board, University of Pittsburgh, Human Research Protection Office (HRPO).
 Simultaneously, she has a director at Large board position for the Southwestern Pennsylvania Organization of Nurse Leaders (SWOPNL).
 She chairs the Legislative and Advocacy committee dedicated to improving and accelerating the nursing profession by developing and reviewing legislative initiatives within the state of Pennsylvania.
-Preceding SWOPNL and IRB leadership, Dr. O'Donnell was a board member of the Cystic Fibrosis Foundation, Western Pennsylvania from 2018-2024.
+Preceding SWOPNL and IRB leadership, Dr. O'Donnell was a board member of the Cystic Fibrosis Foundation of Western Pennsylvania from 2018-2024.